 3. Share options for back-up child care or transportation with families.

 The challenges of providing child care when school have delays, early release, or closing have been underscored by the COVID-19 pandemic.
 Schools can help families by identifying some options that might be available in the school community (although some may also be closed during inclement weather).

-In addition, make sure any information about partner programs with child care options that are open when schools are closed, such as this partnership with the Kansas City YMCA in Platte County Schools (MO), is available for parents in their home languages.
+In addition, make sure any information about partner programs with child care options that are open when schools are closed, such as a partnership with the Kansas City YMCA in Platte County Schools (MO), is available for parents in their home languages.

 Finally, understanding how school closings work and doing a little planning can help families prepare more effectively for school closings.
 This may include asking for help from a neighbor, caretaker, classmate, or relative who can take care of, drop off, or pick up the child depending on the time of day of the schedule change.

 4. Share information on winter safety and wellness with families.